Pictorial body metaphors in Japanese advertising

 and Kōji Namba

 “Identität oder Differenz?
 Bemerkungen zu einer Aporie in Niklas Luhmanns Systemtheorie selbstreferenzieller Systeme

 ” [Identity or difference?
 Remarks on an aporia in Niklas Luhmann’s theory of autopoietic systems

 1994 hikaku, sekai no terebi CM

 Parks, Elizabeth S. & Jessica S. Robles

 This list is based on CrossRef data as of 29 november 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.